 There are two restaurants: Kemiri (‘candlenut’ in Bahasa) offers Indonesian food, with both classical and contemporary takes on local dishes, as well as the brand’s signature healthy COMO Shambhala Cuisine, while Uma Cucina is an Italian restaurant and bar serving handmade pastas, wood-fired pizzas, and Italian gelato.

-Complimentary yoga classes are offered in an open-air pavilion high in the valley with views of the river below and guests can also experience the purification ceremony at Sebatu temple, do rice paddy treks and bike tours, visit the Bedugal highlands, and enjoy a rice field walk and market tour in Keliki village.
+There are complimentary yoga classes in an open-air pavilion high in the valley.
+Guests can also experience the purification ceremony at Sebatu temple, do rice paddy treks and bike tours, visit Bedugal highlands, and enjoy a rice field walk and market tour in Keliki village.
+Book Como Uma Ubud with our booking partners.

 Bisma Eight Ubud

-Just a 10-minute stroll into the centre of Ubud, and a short walk to Ubud Monkey Forest, the stylish contemporary Bisma Eight boutique hotel is one of the best Ubud resorts with jungle views of the more centrally located accommodation.
+Just a 10-minute stroll into the centre of Ubud, and a short walk to Ubud Monkey Forest, the stylish contemporary Bisma Eight Ubud boutique hotel is one of the best Ubud resorts with jungle views of the more centrally located accommodation.

 But you’ll need to book a Forest Suite to savour those vistas from your room.
 Located at the western end of the property near the spectacular infinity pool, which also looks over the tropical rainforest, each of the 18 Forest Suites have treetop views from their breezy balconies or terraces, bedrooms and living areas.